 Ryan Sessegnon is no longer the unknown hot prospect in Fulham’s academy anymore.

-It’s been hard to avoid the hype surrounding the teenager since he made his senior debut for the Whites last August, aged just 16.
+It’s been hard to avoid the hype surrounding the teenager since he made his senior debut for the Whites in August 2016, aged just 16.

-His impressive form saw him make 30 appearances in all competitions, scoring seven goals and being named in the PFA Championship Team of the Year at left-back, making Sessegnon the youngest player ever included.
+His impressive form saw him make 30 appearances in all competitions, scoring seven goals to clinch a place in the PFA Championship Team of the Year at left-back, making him the youngest player ever included.

 One of the hottest prospects in Europe